loafey/master-thesis/Notes/AsmSpec.typ

   ],
   abbrName[`FXM`], [
     stack frame `X` metadata; the region of memory before a stackframe containing necessary runtime information.
 Follows the same enumeration rules as `FX`.
-Also contains any potential arguments to functions.
+Also contains any potential arguments passed to functions.
   ]
 )